 Winner of two Sci-Tech Academy Awards for technical achievement:

-Anatoliy Kokush, Yuriy Popovsky and Oleksiy Zolotarov for the concept and development of the Russian Arm Gyro-stabilized Camera Crane and Flight Head, 2005.
+Anatoliy Kokush, Yuriy Popovsky and Oleksiy Zolotarov for the concept and development of the U-CRANE Gyro-stabilized Camera Crane and Flight Head, 2005.

 Anatoliy Kokush for the concept and development of the Cascade Series of motion picture cranes including the Traveling Cascade Crane, 2005.